ZhykharievAnatolii/Links-to-important-resourses/README.md

-https://http.cat/- info about answers from request to server https://www.postman.com/- application about requests https://axios-http.com/- Axios is a promise-based HTTP Client for node.js and the browser
+https://http.cat/- info about answers from request to server https://www.postman.com/- application about requests https://axios-http.com/- Axios is a promise-based HTTP Client for node.js and the browser https://www.fastify.io/-it is one of the fastest web frameworks in town.